 When Do You need to Worry About SSL?

-With Chrome version 62 being released, websites with any kind of text input will need an SSL certificate.
+Since Chrome version 62 websites with any kind of text input will need an SSL certificate.

 - Does your website takes text inputs in the form of login panels, contact forms, search bars, etc.